In the translation editor, the Grid is the place where you see the source text and type the translation.

-This works in local projects only: When you work on the checkout of an online project, you cannot change your name.
-Your changes will always be marked with the user name you use to log in to memoQ server.
+This works in local projects only: When you work on the local copy of an online project, you cannot change your name.
+Your changes will always be marked with the user name you use to log in to memoQ TMS.

 To edit the source cell in the current row, press F2.

 The background of the source cell becomes green.
 Make changes, and press Tab, or click in the target cell.